ovdlinden/collect-ts/docs/collections.md

 <a name="creating-collections"></a>
 ### Creating Collections

-As mentioned above, the `collect` helper returns a new `Illuminate\Support\Collection` instance for the given array.
+As mentioned above, the `collect` helper returns a new `Collection` instance for the given array.
 So, creating a collection is as simple as:

 ```typescript
 const collection = collect([1, 2, 3]);
 ```

 You may also create a collection using the [make](#make) and [fromJson](#fromjson) methods.

-> [!NOTE]
-> The results of [Eloquent](https://laravel.com/docs/12.x/$2) queries are always returned as `Collection` instances.

 <a name="extending-collections"></a>
 ### Extending Collections